 For many, learning how to use video conferencing technology has been a struggle given their lack of familiarity with these tools.
 Oftentimes, they encounter the disadvantages of video conferencing that are common, but not necessarily due to user error.
 Not to mention, multiple people in a household may be using the same network at any given time, which can cause lags.

-weBoost has been helping people across the map with their cell signal issues, allowing them to enjoy better connections for their cellular-connected devices and phones, Internet browsing, and, of course, video conferencing with our industry-leading cell phone signal boosters.
+weBoost has been helping people across the map with their cell signal issues, allowing them to enjoy better connections for their cellular-connected devices, internet browsing, and, video conferencing with our industry-leading cell phone signal boosters.

-Given all the challenges that people are facing, we’re going to layout common problems with video conference calling and solutions for them that aren’t complicated.
+Given the continued importance of reliable virtual meetings, we’re going to layout common problems with video conference calling and their solutions.

 If your video conference is experiencing any of the common problems that include:

 - Warbly screen/view

 - Video call freezing

 The first place to look when searching for a solution should be your own setup.
 Many times, the cause of your video conferencing issues is either inside your own home or something is not right with your ISP.

 Here’s a look at common setup issues when it comes to video conferencing.

 Given recent events, ISPs are reporting a massive uptick in traffic and needed bandwidth for their customer bases.
 Generally, home/residential Internet usage went down during the day because people were accessing networks in office buildings and/or in relatively centralized geographic locations.
 That’s not happening these days, and it may be taking some time for ISPs to adjust to changing infrastructural needs.